mbarbon/aqua/README.md

 check out some technologies (Clojure, React, React Native).
 In other words: I think the end result is useful, but creating a finished product was never the goal.

+## Netlib native

+There ahe instructions to enable [Machine Optimised System Libraries](https://github.com/fommil/netlib-java#machine-optimised-system-libraries).

+On Ubuntu it might be necessary to:

+- manually install libgfortran 3
+- manually symlink the libraries under /usr/lib

 ## LICENSE

 Copyright 2017 Mattia Barbon